devopsdays/devopsdays-web/content/events/2021-houston/program.md

 <div class = "row">
   <div class = "col">
     <hr />
-    <large><b>NOTE</b>: The list of speakers has been finalized, but we are still working on the exact schedule.
-	Checkout out our <A HREF="/events/2021-houston/speakers">speakers and their talks<A>.
-	<br/>Please check this page closer to the event for up-to-date program schedule.</large>
+    <large><b>NOTE</b>: The program is almost ready, take a look!
+And please check this page again closer to the event for up-to-date schedule.</large>
     <hr />
     If Open Space is new to you, you may be interested in <a href="/pages/open-space-format">more details about Open Space</a>.
     <hr />